-…it’s hard to argue that Zombie doesn’t know how an Exploitation film looks and feels.
+…but it’s hard to argue that Zombie doesn’t know the ‘in’s and out’s’ of good old-fashioned Grindhouse.

 The Devil’s Rejects technically positions itself as a direct sequel to House of 1000 Corpses, while abandoning much of its predecessor’s narrative core.
-Most notably, Zombie ditches the supernatural elements of his directorial debut with neither an appearance nor a mention of ‘Dr. Satan.’
-Instead Zombie opts for a more grounded approach in The Devil’s Rejects, aligning the film more closely with 70’s fare like The Last House on the Left.
-It’s a smart story direction, immediately setting the sequel apart from its predecessor, which suffered from tonal inconsistency.
+Most notably, Zombie ditches the supernatural elements of his directorial debut.
+Neither an appearance nor a mention of ‘Dr. Satan.’
+Instead, Zombie opts for a more grounded approach in The Devil’s Rejects, aligning the movie more closely with 70’s fare like The Last House on the Left.
+It’s a smart story direction, immediately setting the sequel apart from a movie that suffered from tonal inconsistency.

-Instead Zombie opts for a more grounded approach in The Devil’s Rejects, aligning the film more closely with 70’s fare like The Last House on the Left.
+Instead Zombie opts for a more grounded approach in The Devil’s Rejects, aligning the movie more closely with 70’s fare like The Last House on the Left.

-If The Devil’s Rejects is transgressive with its violence and willingness to flaunt several social taboos, Zombie also gets a little subversive with his storytelling in the sequel.
+If The Devil’s Rejects is transgressive with its violence and willingness to flaunt social taboos, Zombie also gets subversive with his storytelling.
 The Firefly’s are thrust into the limelight from the opening credits and take centre stage in cinematic history’s most demented road trip.
 No bland and interchangeable protagonists in this go-around.
 Otis Driftwood, Baby Firefly, and Captain Spaulding are the stars.
 By the time they’re ordering ‘tutti-fucking-fruity’ ice cream, you get the distinct impression that Zombie wants you to like these people.
 And it actually kind of works.

 In most horror sequels, The Firefly’s are the villains and Sheriff Wydell is the justified avenger.
 Yet somehow Zombie subverts this expectation and positions the Firefly’s as arguably the most unexpected antiheroes in recent memory.
 It’s a role reversal that works in part due to the charismatic performances from its leads (Sid Haig, Bill Moseley, and Sheri Moon Zombie).
 By the aforementioned final police shootout, Zombie has effectively cast The Firefly’s as some demented version of ‘Bonnie and Clyde’ for a generation raised on serial killer culture.

 To date, The Devil’s Rejects remains Zombie’s best directorial effort.
-While The Lords of Salem showed some creative growth and some restraint, it still felt like Zombie imitating other filmmakers.
+While The Lords of Salem showed some creative growth and welcome restraint, it still felt like Zombie imitating other filmmakers.
 In contrast, The Devil’s Rejects is pure Zombie.
-It’s the kind of uncompromising, take-no-prisoners approach to film-making that launched Wes Craven’s approach.
-It also marked a huge creative leap forward for Zombie as a filmmaker.
+It’s the kind of uncompromising, take-no-prisoners approach to film-making that launched Wes Craven’s career.
+It also marked a huge creative leap forward for Zombie.
 Truth be told, Zombie has been in a creative holding pattern since The Devil’s Rejects.
-With the belated sequel, 3 From Hell, coming soon, Zombie fans can hope that another visit with The Firefly’s might be what Zombie needs for another creative leap forward.
+Neither his ‘killer clowns-inspired’ 31 nor the belated sequel, 3 From Hell, have lived up to Rejects.